waltligon/orangefs/doc/random/SystemInterfaceTesting.md

 The negative tests are broken up into two sections: invalid parameters and functional ordering.
-The invalid parameters tests examines the functions' behaviors when invalid parameters are supplied.
-The tests for functional ordering examines functions' behaviors when the ordering of functions are incorrect.
+The invalid parameters tests examines the functions’ behaviors when invalid parameters are supplied.
+The tests for functional ordering examines functions’ behaviors when the ordering of functions are incorrect.

 ### Invalid Parameters

-Tests functions' behavior when invalid parameters are supplied
+Tests functions’ behavior when invalid parameters are supplied

 #### Null parameters